Silver Lake hit-and-run suspect arrested; Boyle Heights crash victim identified; Councilman Huizar staffer files $10 million legal claim

 Here are some of the headlines, news and notes that popped up on our radar and in our inbox today.

+The LAPD Northeast Division is seeking more information about a man who earlier this month approached a 13-year-old boy in Highland Park and began rubbing the child's lower back before leaving the area near San Pascual Avenue and Hough Street.
+Police released suspect information here.

 Former 1st District Councilman Ed Reyes has been named the Executive Director of River LA, the influential nonprofit involved in L.A.
-River development issues.
-Reyes will commence work as Executive Director in December, replacing Angela Barranco who was appointed as undersecretary of the California Natural Resources Agency.
+River development and planning.
+Reyes, who was termed out of office in 2013, was heavily involved in river issues while on the council.
+Reyes will start his new job in December, replacing Angela Barranco who was appointed as undersecretary of the California Natural Resources Agency.
+Reyes grew up in Cypress Park.

 Police have arrested a suspect in the Oct.
-25 hit-and-run crash in Silver Lake that left a cyclist badly injured on Berkeley Avenue.
+25 hit-and-run crash that left a cyclist badly injured on Berkeley Avenue in Silver Lake.
 52-year-old Molly Jane Hoene was arrested in the City of Palm Desert, according to a statement issued by the LAPD.
-A full story will be published soon.
+Here's the full story.

 The motorcyclist who was killed in a crash on the 10 Freeway in Boyle Heights has been identified as 67-year-old Jaclyn Harris, authorities told City News Service.
 The circumstances of the crash on the eastbound 10 near Soto Street remain under investigation.